Ralliement créditiste: Candidats des électeurs

-Réal Caouette ran under this label in the 1957 and 1958 federal elections, but failed to win a seat.
+Réal Caouette ran under this label in the 1957 and 1958 federal elections.
+They failed to win a seat in both elections.

 Candidats libéral des électeurs

 In the 1962 and 1963 federal elections, a small breakaway from Social Credit ran a single candidate under the name Candidat libéral des électeurs without success.
-The 1962 candidate, J.-Edouard Pharon, received 1,800 votes – 500 more than the Social Credit candidate.
+The 1962 candidate, J.-Edouard Pharon, received 1,800 votes.
+This was 500 more than the Social Credit candidate.

 Ralliement des créditistes du Canada

 Réal Caouette had been a social credit stalwart since the joining the movement in 1939, running as a candidate for the Union des électeurs.
 He won a seat in the House of Commons in a by-election, but lost it in the next general election.
 He was a true believer in social credit theory and a charismatic, almost evangelical speaker.

 In 1958, he broke with Union des électeurs founders Louis Even and Gilberte Côté-Mercier, and formed the Ralliement des créditistes du Canada as the Quebec wing of the Social Credit Party of Canada on May 4, 1958.
 Caouette was named leader of the new organization.
 His party political broadcasts on Quebec television developed a great following.
 Caouette ran for the leadership of the Social Credit Party of Canada in 1961, but was defeated by Robert N. Thompson.

 Driven by Caouette's fiery oratory, the Social Credit Party achieved a breakthrough in the 1962 federal election, winning 26 seats in Quebec.
 Only four Social Credit MPs were elected in the rest of Canada.

 Thompson insisted on remaining national party leader after 1962, even though the Social Credit caucus was overwhelmingly from Quebec and regarded Caouette as its leader.
 Thompson accepted Caouette as his deputy leader.

 This tension led to a split: in 1963, the Quebec wing became independent from the party in the rest of country as the Ralliement des créditistes, or Social Credit Rally in English.
 Of the 20 Social Credit MPs elected in Quebec in the 1963 federal election, 13 followed Caouette into the Ralliement, five ran in the next election as independents and two joined the Progressive Conservative Party of Canada.

 The Ralliement ran as a separate party in the 1965 federal election.
 Nine of its candidates were elected in Quebec in 1965.
 It went on to win 14 seats in Quebec in 1968, and then creditiste leader Caouette became leader of the Social Credit Party.
 The party took seats in Quebec in the 1970s.

 In 1968, Thompson joined the Progressive Conservative Party.